MariaGrillo/IATI-Public-Validator/README.md

 Tests
 -----
+There are application tests in the `tests/tests.php` file.
+These are run using [PHPUnit](https://github.com/sebastianbergmann/phpunit/#phpunit):

+    phpunit tests/tests.php

-There are application tests in the `tests.php` file.
-These are run using [PHPUnit](https://github.com/sebastianbergmann/phpunit/#phpunit), `phpunit tests.php`.
-Individual XML files that should pass or fail various validator tests are found in the `tests/` directory.
+Individual XML files that should pass or fail various validator tests are found in the `tests/xml/` directory.
+Note recent versions of PHPUnit require PHP version 5.6 or above.
+These tests were written retrospectively, and therefore take more of a start-to-end functional approach, rather than testing lowe level functionality (for example functions/methods).

 Upgrades
 --------